Let’s begin with two lies

 Investment System - Example 1 - Jake's System

 I’ll share my system with you.

-Every 2 months, I invest my accumulated savings into 6 specific index funds that provide geographic exposure to thousands of stocks.
+I invest in 6 specific index funds that provide geographic exposure to thousands of stocks.
 My portfolio structure is pre-set, with specific allocations to different geographic regions.
 I follow the portfolio regardless of what is going on in the markets.

-Every two months, I strengthen my habit of continuously investing in accordance with my system.
-This rids parasitic attempts to time the market, and improves my odds at sticking with my system for the long term.
+I let my savings accumulate over 4 paychecks and invest every two months.
+This system rids parasitic attempts to time the market, and improves my habits.
 I’ll naturally catch the highs and the lows of the market – a nice emotional buffer.

-Even better, you can automate your investments to have a set amount pulled out of your chequing account, moved to a brokerage account, and invested in an index fund immediately.
+Even better, you can automate your investments to have a set amount transferred from your chequing account to a brokerage account.
+From here you can have the money automatically invested in an index fund.
 This is called forced savings (with automated investing).